intranda/goobi-plugin-step-reverse-image-order/docs/index_en.md

 Parameter               | Explanation
 ------------------------|------------------------------------
 `language`              | This parameter specifies a list of languages for which the image order in the document should be reversed.
 The languages are given as ISO language codes (e.g., "he" for Hebrew, "ar" for Arabic). |
-`project`               | Multiple projects can be specified, or "*" can be used to indicate all projects where the plugin should be applied. |
-`step`                      | Specifies the workflow steps for which the configuration for reversing the order should be valid. |